 His projects, thoughts and other antics have been featured in Forbes, New York Times, The Guardian, ZDF, ZEIT and many others.
 He was named a Top 100 Influencer in IoT in 2016 (Postscapes).
 He blogs at thewavingcat.com.

 A large part of my work is confidential or internal in nature and hence not fit for sharing in a portfolio.
 However, here are some public-facing and shareable projects (some for clients, most self-initiated) I have worked on to date in various contexts.

 My projects, thoughts and other antics have been featured in Forbes, New York Times, The Guardian, WIRED, ZDF, ZEIT and many others as listed below.
 If you’re a journalist looking for input, a quote or an interview, please get in touch (I do my best to respond quickly.)

 I split my time between client work and self-initiated projects.
-Often, my client engagements happen behind the scenes and are long-term, internally focused in nature: Think strategy sessions with top-level management or working on product strategy with R&D. I tend to be able to contribute & create most value in long-term collaborations, with a high degree of autonomy, and in projects of a more exploratory nature.
+Often, my client engagements happen behind the scenes and are long-term, internally focused in nature, like for example strategy sessions with top-level management, or working on product strategy with R&D. I tend to be able to contribute most value in long-term collaborations, with a high degree of autonomy, and in projects of a more exploratory nature.
 Usually my role is that of an advisor, consultant, or sparring partner.
 The kind of work I do is both highly networked and varied, and it yields a range of outputs or services.
 Please take the services listed here as a starting point for a conversation rather than a fixed set of offerings.